SimonYip22/SimonYip22/README.md

 ##
 ### 📝 Summary
 - Clinician-technologist combining medical training (MBBS) with technical proficiency (MS Computer Science with Artificial Intelligence), focused on leveraging AI/ML and clinical expertise to optimise digital health innovation through data-driven solutions.
-- I specialise in healthcare technology pipelines with clinically-informed end-to-end deployments, combining Python, AI/ML, Deep Learning, NLP, and data science to build tools and models that are technically robust and medically interpretable.
+- I specialise in healthcare technology pipelines with clinically-informed end-to-end deployments, combining Python, ML, Deep Learning, NLP, and data science to build tools and models that are technically robust and medically interpretable.
 - My goal is to continue to develop, validate, and deploy intelligent healthcare solutions that improve patient outcomes, streamline clinical workflows, and integrate predictive decision support into real-world clinical settings.

 ##